Carol TylerVisual Arts, Comics & Graphic Novels

 Her current book is called Fab4 Mania.
 Inspired by a series of keepsake booklets Miss Tyler made when she was 13, Fab4 Mania is a first-hand account of seeing the Beatles in 1965.

-Professor Tyler teaches Comics, Graphic Novels & Sequential Art at the University of Cincinnati DAAP School of Art and is a Residency Artist with the Ohio Arts Council.
+Carol teaches comics, graphic novels, and sequential art at the University of Cincinnati DAAP School of Art and has been supported by artist in residence grants from the Ohio Arts Council.

 Grade Levels/Age Groups